Clearing's Chronic Pain Blog

 Do you suffer from chronic back or neck pain?
 If so, you are not alone.
 Back and neck pain are widespread occurrences.
 In fact, an estimated 60 to 80 percent of adults will experience back pain.
-Plus, 20 to 70 percent of adults will experience neck pain severe enough to interfere with their daily activities at some point during their lives.
-Uncomfortable, frustrating and at times, seemingly hopeless, it’s tough to work through the symptoms.
+Plus, 20 to 70 percent of adults will have neck pain severe enough to interfere with their daily activities at some point during their lives.
+Uncomfortable, frustrating and at times, seemingly hopeless, it’s tough to work through this kind of pain.

 However, there is some good news.
 And yes, some not-so-good news.
-The good news is that because the issue is so pervasive, it has been well-researched.
+The good news is that because the problem is so pervasive, it has been well-researched.
 The not-so-good news is that there is no easy, one-size-fits-all solution.
-There are various causes of, and treatments for, back and neck pain.
-Their effectiveness largely depends on the specific situation and nature of the illness.

 That being said, if you’re frustrated by the treatment options that don’t seem to work for you, take a deep breath and keep reading.
-We’re here to provide you with the information you need to understand your symptoms and find the best treatment methods.
+We’re here to give you the information you need to understand your symptoms and find the best treatment methods for you.

 Chronic back and neck pain symptoms

-As with any medical condition, you can experience back and neck pain in different areas.
-And while you may feel symptoms anywhere along the spine, the lower back is by far the most common area.
-The type of pain you feel can be a clue as to what is causing the pain.
+While you may feel symptoms anywhere along the spine, the lower back is by far the most common area.
+The type of pain you feel can cue you in as to what is causing the pain.
 For some, it could be shooting pain that comes and goes.
-For others, it may be a dull, nagging pain that creates physical and mental irritation.
+For others, it may be a dull, nagging pain that can be irritating.

-Deep, aching pain and morning stiffness are common symptoms of spine arthritis.
+Deep, aching pain and morning stiffness are common symptoms of spinal arthritis.
 A sharp shooting pain and electric sensations radiating from the back to the legs may be caused by a pinched nerve, also known as sciatica or radiculopathy.
-Pinched nerves can sometimes be accompanied by tingling or numbness in the arms or the legs called paraesthesias.
+Pinched nerves can sometimes be accompanied by tingling or numbness in the arms or the legs, which is called paraesthesias.

-Neck pain is sometimes associated with shoulder pain and headaches.
-Like back pain, some people with neck pain will experience dull aches, while others may feel sharp, shooting pain.
+Neck pain can be associated with shoulder pain and headaches.
+As with back pain, some people with neck pain will experience dull aches, while others may feel sharp, shooting pain.